garethjudson/tippitytap/README.md

 Where `<input csv>` should be replaced with a path to an input csv file where the taps will be read from And `<output csv>` should be replaced with a path to an output csv where trips output will be written to

+I haven't provided a docker file or a built an executable jar as it seems a little over the top.

 ## Testing with CSV
 The easiest way to test the code is to use the `ApplicationTest`.
 It uses a convention of reading csv files from the `src/test/resources/csvInput` directory.